javieraponte/Test/README.md

 I was having trouble uploading to GitHub.

 -- Problem:
-The IDE does not upload anything, it stays in a loop asking for the address of the repository.
+The IDE doesn't upload anything, it stays in a loop asking for the address of the repository.

 -- First solution:
 Delete the TFA.